KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 ### An Early April's Fools!

-Getting comfortable with your browser’s developer tools is an essential skill for any web developer.
+Getting comfortable with your browser's developer tools is an essential skill for any web developer.
 It lets you inspect, debug, and experiment with a websites code directly in the browser.

-Use your browser’s developer tools to temporarily edit a real website and make it look like something unbelievable has happened!
+Use your browser's developer tools to temporarily edit a real website and make it look like something unbelievable has happened!

 1. Visit a real website — a news site, Wikipedia article, product page, etc. (Choose something with a lot of text and structure you can play with.)
-2. Open your browser’s developer tools (Right-click > Inspect or press F12)
+2. Open your browser's developer tools (Right-click > Inspect or press F12)
 3. Modify the text, headlines, or images directly in the browser to create a fake but convincing piece of news.
 4. (Optional) Take a screenshot, [upload it to imgur](https://imgur.com/upload){:target="\_blank"}, and share it in the comment section below.